-In this tutorial we explain two major categories of diagrams you will see IELTS Academic task one: static and dynamic.
+In this tutorial we explain two major categories of diagrams you will see IELTS academic task 1: static and dynamic.

 Each type requires a different approach and, of course, different vocabulary.

 The kind of language and vocabulary you're going to use is different depending on which type of chart you get in the exam.

 Most students focus on verbs like increased, decreased, rose, fell, showed a decrease, showed a decline.

 It’s important to learn this vocabulary, but it's only relevant if you have a dynamic chart (showing change over time) in front of you on exam day.